AngeloGalav/deep-learning-notes/Notes/2023-05-03 - Attention & Transformers.md

 In many applications, _values_ are also used _as keys_ (__self-attention__).
 ![[key_value_att.png]]

+From Tensorflow official explanation:
+An attention layer does a fuzzy lookup like this, but it's not just looking for the best key. _It combines_ the `values` based _on how well the_ `query` matches each `key`.

+How does that work?
+In an attention layer the `query`, `key`, and `value` are each vectors.
+Instead of doing a hash lookup the attention layer combines the `query` and `key` vectors to determine how well they match, the "__attention score__".
+The layer returns _the average across all the_ `values`, _weighted_ by the "attention scores".

+Each location the query-sequence provides a `query` vector.
+The context sequence acts as the dictionary.
+At each location in the context sequence provides a `key` and `value` vector.
+The input vectors are not used directly, the [`layers.MultiHeadAttention`](https://www.tensorflow.org/addons/api_docs/python/tfa/layers/MultiHeadAttention) layer includes [`layers.Dense`](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Dense) layers to project the input vectors before using the

 #### Score function
 Different score functions lead to different attention layers.
 Two commonly used approaches are:
 - __Dot product__: